Neodusk/TweetyBird/README.md

 # TweetyBird
 Captures pictures of animals and uses AI to detect species.
 Uploads a capture of the animal and logs data about the animals appearance

-We followed [this guide](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition) to help in knowing which libraries might be best for this project.
+We followed [this guide](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition) to help in knowing which libraries might be best for this project and how to go about it.

 # Dependencies Required:
 ## pi-timolo
 ### Instructions:
 Plug in a camera to the Raspberry Pi.
-The link for the one used in this project is [here](https://www.amazon.com/gp/product/B07JPLV5K1/)
+The link for the one used in this project is [here](https://www.amazon.com/gp/product/B07JPLV5K1/).

 Install pi-timolo:
 ```